Skip to main content

 Create Best Visualisation

-Right-click on any of the selected columns and choose Create Best Visualization.
+Right-click on any selected column and choose Create Best Visualization.

-If the model was set up correctly, Oracle Analytics will automatically generate a meaningful chart — in this case, a scatter chart.
+If your model is set up correctly, Oracle Analytics will automatically generate a meaningful chart — in this example, a scatter chart.

 Create Best Visualisation displayed

 This concludes our walkthrough of the Presentation Layer in Oracle Analytics Semantic Modeler.
-In this session, we:
+Throughout this session, we have:

 • Created a system connection and initialized the Semantic Modeler.